Sudharmono: Personal life

-Sudharmono married Emma Norma in 1951, and together, they have three children.
-Sri Adyanti Sudharmono, Sri Aryani Sudharmono, and Tantyo A.P Sudharmono.
-As of 2021, Tantyo Sudharmono serves as the Chairman of the Indonesian National Council for Social Welfare.
-Emma Norma outlived Sudharmono by 6 years, dying in 2012, at Pertamina Central Hospital, Jakarta.
-Her body is also interred at the Kalibata Heroes' Cemetery, Jakarta.
+Sudharmono married Emma Norma in 1951, and together they have three children, Sri Adyanti Sudharmono, Sri Aryani Sudharmono, and Tantyo A.P Sudharmono.
+As of 2021, Tantyo Sudharmono had served as the Chairman of the Indonesian National Council for Social Welfare.
+Emma Norma outlived Sudharmono by six years.
+She died in 2012 at Pertamina Central Hospital, Jakarta.
+Her body was also interred at the Kalibata Heroes' Cemetery, Jakarta.